 An early example of Martello tower fort – a free-standing tower at the beach.
 Most likely built before 1646.

 Possibly the oldest free black church in the Americas.
 The church was built after 1831 and is in ruins now.

 Loaded with information for everything there is to see and do.
 The colorful maps have shaded relief on land masses and hues of blue to denote water depths.

-The history, beautiful beaches, myriad activities, good food, and no-passport-required status of the U.S. Virgin Islands makes St. Thomas, St. John, and St. Croix inviting beach destinations for many Americans.
-Tortola and the British Virgin Islands are also popular destinations for cruise ships and sun seekers, although with over 60 islands, it’s easy to find a quiet and serene oasis.
+The history, beautiful beaches, myriad activities, good food, and no-passport-required status of the U.S. Virgin Islands make St. Thomas, St. John, and St. Croix inviting beach destinations for many Americans.
+Tortola and the British Virgin Islands are also popular destinations for cruise ships and sun-seekers, although, with over 60 islands, it’s easy to find a quiet and serene oasis.